 I am currently editor of the learning innovation section of the Entrepreneurship Education & Pedagogy journal.
 Furthermore I am editorial board member of the Journal of Business Venturing as well as of Entrepreneurship Theory & Practice.

-My philosophy of course design: Autonomy as the guiding aim for entrepreneurship education.
+An article on using autonomy to empower students: Autonomy as the guiding aim for entrepreneurship education.